xvitaly/zswap-cli/docs/installation.md

 ## Configuration options

-This project supports the following configuration options, which can be enabled or disabled using `-DOPTION_NAME=ON/OFF`:
+This project supports the following build-time configuration options, which can be enabled or disabled using `-DOPTION_NAME=ON/OFF`:

 | Name | Description | Default |
 | ------- | ------- | ------- |